 Equity, diversity and inclusion are core to our corporate culture at Synchrony.
-We have over 9,500 employees participating in at least one of our eight Diversity Networks and have integrated diversity and inclusion into our long-term business strategy.
-To drive progress over the long term, we treat equity, diversity and inclusion as important business priorities, with (i) new board-approved governance rules, imperatives, and accountability mechanisms to measure results and (ii) an annual incentive program that incorporates diversity factors when determining payouts.
-We also have a senior-level committee led by our President and Chief Executive Officer, Chief Diversity Officer, and others, charged with developing an enterprise-wide strategy, setting measurable goals, and providing progress reports to our board and employees across all areas of the business.
-We use data analytics to identify gaps in our hiring and promotion processes.
-As a result, we continue to focus on the hiring, development, and progress of underrepresented minorities, with an emphasis on Black and Hispanic talent.
-Among other actions, we have tied leaders' performance metrics to diversity factors, provided for diverse candidate slates for senior roles, and launched a new leadership development program designed to advance diverse.
+We have over 11,500 employees participating in at least one of our eight Diversity Networks and have integrated diversity and inclusion into our long-term business strategy.
+To drive progress over the long term, we treat equity, diversity and inclusion as important business priorities, with (i) board-approved governance rules, imperatives, and accountability mechanisms to measure results and (ii) an annual incentive program that incorporates factors aligned with our enterprise goals surrounding inclusion and equity.
+We also have a senior-level committee led by our President and Chief Executive Officer, Chief Diversity Officer, and others, charged with developing an enterprise-wide strategy, using data to monitor progress, and providing reports to our board and employees across all areas of the business.
+We focus on hiring the most qualified candidate for each role and take thoughtful and deliberate actions to foster an authentic and impactful approach to diversity.
+We use data analytics to identify opportunities in our hiring and promotion processes and establish areas of focus on an annual basis.
+As a result, we continue to focus on the hiring, development, and progression of underrepresented minorities, with an emphasis on Black, Hispanic, Native and female talent.
+Among other actions, we have implemented a diverse candidate slate requirement for senior roles, and have a dedicated leadership development program designed to prepare diverse employees for advancement opportunities.

-At Synchrony, we are focused on supporting and responding to employees' needs, including providing a minimum wage of \$20 per hour for all hourly employees in the U.S. and conduct a regular market pay analysis.
+At Synchrony, we are focused on supporting and responding to employees' needs.
+We increased the minimum wage to \$21 per hour for all hourly employees in the U.S. effective March 1, 2024, and conduct regular market pay analyses.
 We continue to provide total wellness benefits for all employees including generous time off and leave programs, diverse well-being coaches, financial counselors and fitness reimbursements.
 We also offer emergency backup childcare benefits for up to 60 days which includes enhanced childcare reimbursement where employees can use any caregiver.